-Working alongside our Executive team, Sense Chief Executive Richard Kramer is responsible for ensuring that we plan and carry out our activities in line with our strategy, vision and values.
-Richard and the team report to the Council of Trustees.
+Working alongside our executive team, Sense chief executive Richard Kramer is responsible for ensuring that we plan and carry out our activities in line with our strategy, vision and our values.
+Richard and the team report to the board of trustees.

-Maria joined Sense in 2015 as Director of Operational Services.
-She has responsibility for leading Sense Specialist Services, Sense College, Sense Living and Sense in the Community.
+Maria joined Sense in 2015 as director of operational services.
+She has responsibility for leading Sense Specialist Services, Sense College, Sense Supported Living, Sense Residential Care and Sense in the community.
 Maria is Sense’s Nominated Individual with the CQC.

 Cathy joined Sense in 2017 and is responsible for providing financial systems and support across the whole business, as well as generating financial information for the management team.

 “I feel privileged to work for an organisation delivering much needed services, and excited to work with the brilliant team we have here at Sense.”

 Adrian Darkin, director of trading

 Adrian joined Sense in February 2014.
 He is responsible for the Trading Directorate, which generates income for the organisation through our hundred plus shops.

 “I feel inspired working for Sense as I have had the privilege to meet just some of the people we support through volunteering on a Sense Holiday, our campaigning and our activities across the country.
 I feel incredibly lucky to lead a trading team who can connect the public to support this work through the shops.”

 Emma joined the Sense team in August 2021 and is responsible for leading our people team, comprising of HR, learning and development, internal communications as well as our people services and systems.

 “I was drawn to Sense by the focus of our work in supporting people with complex disabilities – this is a point of personal pride for me as I thrive in seeing people achieve both personal and professional goals.
 Working somewhere that makes a clear, tangible difference to so many people is amazing – the people we support are always the key focus in everything we do.